TV Tropes Needs Your Help

 to Law of 100

-- The Trope Namer is Asteroids, which awarded an extra ship for every 10,000 points, with a limit of 99 ships.
+- The Trope Maker is Asteroids, which awarded an extra ship for every 10,000 points, with a limit of 99 ships.
 Top-level players would max out their ships, then use the time that it would take thirty or forty ships to be destroyed in order to take bathroom and meal breaks (or even short naps) during marathon sessions.
-Later Shoot Em Ups copied this practice, frequently with lower stockpile limits.

-- Scramble and Super Cobra similarly awarded an extra ship for every 10,000 points.
+- Scramble and Super Cobra awarded an extra ship for every 10,000 points.

-- Later, Super Mario Bros. famously awarded an extra life for every 100 coins.
+- Super Mario Bros. famously awarded an extra life for every 100 coins.